 Things to do in North Queensland, Australia

-In this guide, we will take you up the North Queensland coastline.
+In this guide, we will take you up to the North Queensland coastline.
 Highlighting all the must-see sights.
 And some insiders tips to make the most out of your visit.

 Arguably the most beautiful beach on earth, you may have seen photos of its dazzlingly bright white silica sands and sparklingly clear blue water.
 People come from all over the world to experience this miracle of nature.
-Over 7 kilometers of beach and water warm enough to swim in all year around.
+Over 7 kilometers of beach and water warm enough to swim in all year round.

 The beach is located on Whitehaven Island.
 A tiny island accessible from Airlie Beach.
 Ash and I once took a small boat out to camp overnight on the beach.
 With no buildings, electricity or crowds, the view of the night sky over the ocean was absolutely spectacular.
 A sight that most visitors don’t get to see.